acttos/acttos.github.io/_posts/2016-07-18-what-is-MVC-MVP-MVVM.md

 ---
 layout: post
-title:  "What is MVC,MVP and MVVM"
+title:  "What is MVC,MVP and MVVM ?"
 date:   2016-07-18 10:28:31 +0800
 categories: Design-Pattern
 ---